Expert Neuropsych Evaluations

 What information/records do you need?

-Do I need a cognitive evaluation?
+Do I need a neuropsychological evaluation?

-The main reason to get a cognitive evaluation is concern related to your thinking skills, or cognition.
+The main reason to get a neuropsych evaluation is concern related to your thinking skills, or cognition.
 If you, your doctor, or those close to you have noticed changes to your thinking or behavior, a cognitive evaluation may be helpful.

 We do not recommend cognitive evaluations for individuals who are already dependent on others for basic activities of daily living (e.g,. showing, bathing, feeding, toileting) due to a well-documented cognitive disorder (e.g., late stage Alzheimer's disease).
 These patients, who we already know have a cognitive disorder, would likely perform so poorly on our cognitive tests that their scores would not be informative.
 However, testing may be helpful for those who are dependent on others for daily living but have not been diagnosed with a cognitive disorder yet.
 We don't recommend cognitive evaluations for those who are currently abusing alcohol or drugs or those with untreated severe psychiatric conditions (e.g., schizophrenia, bipolar).

 When will I receive results?
 What can I do with them?
+Who will see them?

 Keep memories safe

-with Minder.
+with Minder

 Company Logo Icon